gregfjohnson/codea_gitbridge/README.md

 On the Codea side, you will need to create a new project:

 1. Create a new project named GitBridge
-2. In the GitBridge project, create three new tabs with empty files:
+2. In the GitBridge project, create four new tabs with empty files:
    * Util
    * Receivefile
    * Sendfile
+   * GitBridge
 3. Copy the four files in codea_gitbridge/GitBridge into Codea.

 I would suggest you start Air Code option on Codea, and use your browser.

 In your browser, go to to the URL indicated by Codea.
 Then, open the GitBridge project you just created.
-Copy and Paste the three support files first:  Util, Receivefile, and Sendfile.
+Copy and Paste the four support files first:  Util, GitBridge, Receivefile, and Sendfile.

 Finally, replace the default contents of Main with the contents of GitBridge/Main.